 Absolutely.
-Air pollution levels can be up to 100 times greater inside than outdoors.
-The American Lung Association estimates that many people spend 90% of their time in a building, making it important for homeowners to know about indoor air quality (IAQ) in Haltom City.
+Air pollution concentration can be up to 100 times greater inside than outdoors.
+The American Lung Association estimates that many people spend 90% of their time in a building, making it important for homeowners to know about indoor air quality (IAQ) in Fort Worth.

-Many regular household things contribute to poor indoor air quality, including:
+Many standard household things contribute to poor indoor air quality, including:

 - Chemicals in parts of carpet, furniture, upholstery and drapes